 By contrast, we find that going to {mildly nonlinear scales} ($k_{\mrm{max,rec}} \simeq 0.15h\, \mrm{Mpc}^{-1}$) allows us to reach competitive constraints from just the QE cross-spectrum alone.
 Since the displacement estimator {is by definition quadratic} (consists of two tracer modes), this cross-spectrum contains information about the squeezed-bispectrum.

-We compare our results with the recent DESI independent forecast using the full bispectrum of Ref.~\cite{Graham:2025fdt}; see figure 8 therein.
-We use the same DESI configuration (see Appendix A2 of Ref.~\cite{Green:2023uyz}), albeit with some differences: we set up $b_{1B}(z) = 0.8 b_{1A}(z)$ for our fiducial linear bias parameters at redshift $z$ (over which we marginalize), use a fraction of the total survey objects for $A$ and $B$, and use different long-mode scale cuts.
-Nevertheless, we get constraints of similar order, showing that the information from the bispectrum are competitive.
+We compare our results with the recent full-bispectrum forecast for DESI by \cite{Graham:2025fdt}.
+We use the same DESI configuration \cite[appendix A.2]{Green:2023uyz}, albeit with some differences: we set $b_{1B}(z) = 0.8 b_{1A}(z)$ for our fiducial linear bias parameters at redshift $z$ (over which we marginalize), use a fraction of the total survey objects for $A$ and $B$, and use different long-mode scale cuts.
+Nevertheless, we get constraints of similar order, showing that the information from the bispectrum is competitive.